Huay Xai, the enchanting Gibbon Experience, and the 2-day Mekong Slow Boat

 2. They just arrived from Thailand or Luang Prabang and they will take the bus to Luang Namtha the next morning, to trek amongst the hill tribes (the best place to trek in Laos) and/or continue on to Nong Khiaw for stunning karst scenery (which I highly recommend.)

-3. They just arrived from Thailand and they are planning to go to Luang Prabang via (a) the 2-day Slow Boat, (b) the more expensive but also more comfortable 2-day Shompoo Cruise, (c) the 8-hour speedboat, or (d) the express bus to Natuey and then the train.
+3. They just arrived from Thailand and they are planning to go to Luang Prabang via (a) the 2-day Slow Boat, (b) one of the more expensive but also more comfortable 2-day cruises with either Shompoo or Nagi of Mekong, (c) the 8-hour speedboat, or (d) the express bus to Natuey and then the train.

 4. They have been travelling in northern Laos and they are about to cross into northern Thailand